thottiamrp/modernweb-2019dec9/Labs/Ch06-ClientAPIs/3CanvasShapes/README.md

 1. Open the file in the browser.

-1. Refer to the `/Demo` folder for additional help.
+1. Refer to the `/Demos` folder for additional help.

+1. Mark your work as complete

+## Bonus

+1. Follow the steps in the README.md in \Labs\Ch06-ClientAPIs\4CanvasChart/